ashkan18/kbacon/READEME.md

 - 'artist/:id': This route will fetch an artist from the server using Artist model.
 Then passes the result of fetching artist details to ArtistView which will render the artist path to Kevin Bacon and update the #content div.

-HeaderView is the view that handles rendering the header area, it creates a new SearchListView.
+HeaderView is the view that handles rendering the header area, it creates a new SearchListView and passes the id of the search text input element, this way SearchListView is more modular and can be used by any other view.

 SearchListView is responsible for the functionality of the instant search.
 On the keyup of the keyboard on the search box, it will wait 1 second if the user has not added any more characters it will make a call to server to